masalinas/node-accelerometer-monoaxial/README.md

 # Installation:

+Install Arduino firmata on the arduino.
+Connect the arduino to the PC using USB start Arduino IDE.
+Configure your Arduino conection to deploy any scketch on your arduino and deploy the StanadardFirmata scketch on your arduino to install the firmata protocol before connect to node-red.
+Close the Arduino IDE.

-Install Node-Red and Node-Red packages to connect to the arduino device and make a graph
+Install Node-Red and Node-Red packages on the server to connect to the arduino device and make a graph
 ```
 npm install
 ```